Zamatica/ZamaticaBat/README.md

 ZamaticaBat
 -
 ZamaticaBat is a simple python bot for twitch.
 The connection is base on a IRC connection from Sevadus.
 It is capable of multiple things, with more to come soon.

-To run the bot, simply install Python3 and double click on _run.py_ **after** going through setup.py for the first time.
+To run the bot, simply install **Python3** and double click on **setup.py**, follow the prompts and then click on **run.py**.

 ### Table of Contents
  - [Dependencies](#dependencies)
  - [Optional](#optional)